 When exploring virtual environments, the presence of stimuli from multiple sources and senses \new{(i.e., multimodality) and their potential overlaps (i.e., crossmodality),} may also enhance the \new{final} experience~\cite{melo2020multisensory}.
 Many works have described techniques to integrate some of these stimuli to produce more engaging VR experiences, or to analyze the rich interplay of the different senses.
-For instance, leveraging the window of integration mentioned above may alleviate hardware limitations and lag time, producing the illusion of real-time performance; this is particularly useful when different modalities are reproduced at different refreshing-rates~\cite{cheng2019haptic}.
+For instance, leveraging the window of integration mentioned above may alleviate hardware limitations and lag time, producing the illusion of real-time performance; this is particularly useful when different modalities are reproduced at different refresh rates~\cite{cheng2019haptic}.
 Moreover, VR is also inherently well suited to systematically study the integration process of multimodal stimuli~\cite{diggs2018}, and analyze the complex interactions that occur when combining different stimuli~\cite{malpica2020crossmodal} (see Figure~\ref{fig:malp_synch}).

-In this literature review we provide an in-depth overview of multimodality in VR. \new{Sensory modalities include information from the five senses: visual for sight, auditory for hearing, olfactory for smell, gustatory for taste, and haptic and thermal for touch.} Apart from the five senses, we also consider proprioception, which can be defined as the sense of self-movement and body position, and has been defined as the \textit{sixth sense} by many researchers \cite{cole2007affective,shinkle2008video,tuthill2018proprioception}.
+In this survey we provide an in-depth review of multimodality in VR. \new{Sensory modalities include information from the five senses: visual for sight, auditory for hearing, olfactory for smell, gustatory for taste, and haptic and thermal for touch.} Apart from the five senses, we also consider proprioception, which can be defined as the sense of self-movement and body position, and has been defined as the \textit{sixth sense}~\cite{cole2007affective,tuthill2018proprioception}.
 We synthesize the existing body of knowledge with a particular focus on the \textit{interaction} between sensory modalities \new{focusing on visual, auditory, haptic and proprioceptive feedback}; in addition, we offer an extensive overview of existing VR applications that directly take multimodality into account.